Chapter Five: The Numbers Don’t Speak for Themselves

 These structural issues can feel overwhelming.
 But honoring context responsibly in the course of one's work with data is also not that complicated.
 It merely involves a reconception of the role of the data scientist from a "raw data" massager to a "cooked data" investigative biographer.
 It involves looking backwards at the data setting – and reflecting on your own identity in relation to the data – before you look forwards to create new insights produced with the data set.

 Educators, journalists, and civic data publishers are starting to develop more robust tools and methods for context, and we'll take you on a quick tour of several.
 The first and most important is simply to take an "equity pause" at the beginning of the project, and later at key strategic moments.
 An equity pause is a process step in EquityXDesign, a justice-focused design framework developed by Christine Ortiz, Caroline Hill and Michelle Molitor.
 Their framework asserts that research and design can proceed hand-in-hand with racial equity, but only with an additional set of checks around power and privilege.
 As applied to data science, an equity pause would involve questioning your research questions, questioning your categories and questioning your expectations, particularly as they relate to data about people.
-As Confucious said, "Real knowledge is to know the extent of one's ignorance".
-But this is really difficult – especially for people who are members of the dominant social group (and thus more susceptible to the overconfidence bias and the illusory superiority bias and the status quo bias, among others).
+This is really difficult – especially for people who are members of the dominant social group (and thus more susceptible to the overconfidence bias and the illusory superiority bias and the status quo bias, among others).
 And the smaller and less diverse your team is, the more likely you are to fall prey to habits of thinking like the self-serving bias and the egoecentric bias.

 Remember the scenario in What Gets Counted Counts in which you were designing a data project about cell phone data usage?
 Planning time for an equity pause in the research and discovery phase of a project might lead you to entirely different design decisions as the survey designer.
 It would allow you the time and space to research contemporary ideas about gender and mobile technology and incorporate them into your work.
-For example, you might collect more than simply "Women" and "Men" cell phone usage.
+For example, you might collect data on cell phone usage beyond the categories of only "women" and "men."
 Or you might collect gender on a spectrum, as a continuous variable.
 And an equity pause – especially together with a team – may lead you to make some of your implicit assumptions explicit like "women talk more so let's collect minutes."
 To which your female colleagues might respond, diplomatically, "that's an over-generalizing essentialist assumption."
 Finally, an equity pause informed by deeper research, may lead to highly innovative methods.
 For example, demographer Jill Williams suggests that quantitative work informed by feminist theory may need to treat gender as a dependent variable.
-Meaning, this work would look at gender as an outcome of other intersecting aspects of identity such as age, race, class, sexuality and ethnicity.
+Meaning, this work would look at gender as an outcome of other intersecting aspects of identity such as age, race, class, sexuality, and ethnicity.
 Doing that kind of intersectional analysis might lead you to discover the connection between millennials and expanded social networks that you had previously missed.

 A related but slightly more technical proposal advocated by researchers at Microsoft is being called datasheets for datasets.
 Inspired by the datasheets that accompany hardware components, Timnit Gebru and colleagues advocate for data publishers to create a short, 3-5 page document that accompanies data sets and outlines how they were created and collected, what data is missing, whether preprocessing was done, how the dataset will be maintained, and legal and ethical considerations such as whether the data collection process complies with privacy laws in the EU.